WordPress/openverse/rfcs/detecting_sensitive_textual_content/20230309-implementation_plan_sensitive_terms_list.md

 modified at the discretion of Openverse maintainers interested in contributing.
 The list will be iterated on and refined as we develop community standards around what constitutes "sensitive content" for Openverse users.

+### Maintenance of the list

+The list be will be maintained by a subset of Openeverse contributors who are comfortable reading these strings, but also making judgments about which should be included.
+This work may involve fielding pull requests and feedback from the community, along with researching unfamiliar sensitive terms to determine their suitability.
+Issues and PRs in this repo should be handled using the same practices as our other repositories, in terms of response times, review practices, and prioritization.

+These issues should **not**, however be included in the Openverse project board or directly referenced (linked to) in meetings.
+We want to take great care to make sure folks are only seeing this content if they consent to.
+The management of this list is itself a great model for how we want users of Openverse to view sensitive content.

+Participation in this group will be entirely opt-in.
+I (@zackkrida) will always be part of the group.

+#### How new terms are added

+New terms will be added manually by community contributors or maintainers.
+We don't have any specific quotas or goals to add new terms, but welcome them when suggested.

+In the future, it's possible we could use some analysis of Openverse content reports to find identify new terms are users are being exposed to inadvertently.

 ### Anticipated questions